 Getting your hearing checked, affording and purchasing hearing aids, as well as selecting the right audiologist or hearing aid dispenser to assist you, is one of the most important decisions you will make regarding your hearing healthcare.
 ACDHH has compiled the following resources to help guide you in this process.
+Understanding how we hear is the first step, en espanol.

 Click here to access a list of audiologists and hearing aid dispensers who will gladly check your hearing for free.